mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 - Statements can be in one or multiple lines
 - A statement finishes with `;`

+We need to think that SQL statements are usually the translation to code of business questions.

 ###  `SELECT`

  `SELECT` is used to extract the entries of desired columns from desired tables.